fpedd/ees-pees/README.md

 * `controller/` code for the external controller (C/C++).
 * `backend/` code for the backend (Python).

+For more information about each directory, its contents and its functions, please consult the corresponding readme found in each directory.

 The organization and the overall architecture can be seen here:
 <img src="overview-arch.jpg" width="100%">